JoseMGuerra/DIY-Installation/README.md

 - I want to see a video explaining the installation.
 - I want to see pictures of projects done using this guide.
 - I want to be able to view the content in my mobile phone.
+- I want to be able to view the content translated into Spanish Language.

 ### As a returning user